restatedev/service-protocol/service-invocation-protocol.md

 either by user code or by _Runtime events_.

 Every state transition is logged in the _Invocation journal_, used to suspend a function and resume an invocation at a later point in time.
-The _Invocation journal_ is tracked both by Restate Runtime and Service endpoint.
+The _Invocation journal_ is tracked both by Restate runtime and service endpoint.

-Runtime and Service endpoint exchange _Messages_ containing the invocation journal and runtime events through an HTTP message stream.
+Runtime and service endpoint exchange _Messages_ containing the invocation journal and runtime events through an HTTP message stream.

 ## State machine and journal